 I only had the chance to visit the cave upon a friend’s invitation.
 You can bet.
-Sheer excitement enveloped me since it would be my second time to do spelunking, the first one was in Sumaguing cave of Sagada.
+Sheer excitement enveloped me since it was my second time to do spelunking, the first one was in Sumaguing cave of Sagada.
 And I never regretted such spur of a moment decision of having to spelunk this remote wonder.

 Trailing to Longog Cave

-Longog cave is part of barangay Balakbak, just along the foot of the famed Mt.
+Longog cave is part of barangay Balakbak, just along the foot of the locally-famed Mt.
 Dakiwagan.

 From the Lasilas Junction located along the Gov. Bado Dangwa road, one needs to hike for 10 to 20 minutes to reach the entrance of the cave.
 Before the cave entrance, however, there is a booth where tourists must register.
 Entrance fee per head is Php 70 pesos.

 Before the cave’s mouth, one also needs to walk along a narrow hanging bridge.
 During the rainy season, a waterfall forms below and another waterfall cascades out of one of the cave’s openings.
 Accordingly, there are several openings to the cave, however, only the aforementioned is allowed for tourists’ entry.